Our Military Wedding

 In the Marine Corps, the final swordsman will then lightly tap his sword on the bride’s behind, and call out “Welcome to the Marine Corps, ma’am!”
 It’s a rite of passage for military brides, and a moment I will always treasure.
 (Especially because the Marine who welcomed me into the Corps died in Afghanistan the following year.)

 - Cut the cake with a ceremonial sword.
 If the service member doesn’t own one (They cost about $700!) then he can sign one out from the supply office of his unit.
 The bride and groom use the sword to cut the first slice of cake together, and then they serve it to each other.
 In our case, we smashed it into each other’s faces!

 - Uniforms: a service member has the option to wear a dress uniform to their own wedding.
 They can also choose to wear a civilian tuxedo or wedding dress.
 It is not an official military event, so a uniform is optional.
 Just remember that the dry cleaning and preparing all those medals can be just as costly as renting a tuxedo!
 Military guests have the option to come in uniform or appropriate civilian clothes.
 If the service member getting married wants his guests in uniform, he should tell them the uniform of the day.

-- Expect service members as guests.
 If you are doing an Arch of swords, then you have 6-8 military members as the sword detail.
 They should be treated as wedding guests, and given a seat at the tables.
 You can even choose to involve them in the ceremony as groomsmen or ushers.
-My husband had already been in the military for 6 years by the time we married, so he had several close friends from work.
+My husband had already been in the military for six years by the time we married, so he had several close friends from work.
 He invited them, along with their spouses.
-So we had 2 tables of military guests.
+So we had two tables of military guests.
 That can be a big expense, depending on what size wedding you plan.